|Academics in Standard Setting|

 - Ongoing partnerships with the American Accounting Association:

 - The Financial Reporting Issues Conference (FRIC), which is an invitation-only annual conference attended by academics.
 The materials from FRIC 2020 can be accessed here.
-Note: The 2021 FRIC is tentatively planned for June 10–12, 2021.
-We expect to provide additional updates in the spring.

 - FASB’s Academic Summer Program, which is an annual program for PhD candidates and young faculty.
 In order to ensure that your school receives an invitation to nominate a participant (usually sent out in February), email email@example.com.